-Dysphagia (difficulty swallowing) occurs when a person has trouble getting food or liquid to pass down the throat.
-Some people may gag, cough, or choke when trying to swallow, while others may have pain or feel like food is stuck in the throat.
+Difficulty swallowing, called dysphagia, occurs when a person has trouble getting food or liquid to pass down the mouth or throat.
+Some people may gag, cough, or choke when trying to swallow, while others may feel like food is stuck in the throat.

-One cause is the cancer itself, especially throat or esophageal cancers, which can cause the esophagus to become restricted or narrowed.
-It is also a common side effect of some cancer treatments, such as chemotherapy, radiation therapy, and surgery.
+One cause is the cancer itself, especially mouth, throat, or esophageal cancers, which can cause the passages to become restricted or narrowed.
+It is also a common side effect of some cancer treatments, such as radiation therapy, surgery, and, less commonly, chemotherapy.
 Side effects of cancer treatment that may also cause swallowing difficulties include:

-- Mucositis (soreness, pain, or inflammation in the throat, esophagus, or mouth)
+- Fibrosis, which is scarring or stiffness in the throat, esophagus, or mouth

 - Infections of the mouth or esophagus from radiation therapy or chemotherapy

-- Swelling or constriction (narrowing) of the throat or esophagus from radiation therapy or surgery
+- Swelling or narrowing of the throat or esophagus from radiation therapy or surgery

-- Physical changes to the mouth, jaws, throat, or esophagus as a result of surgery
+- Physical changes to the mouth, jaws, throat, or esophagus from surgery

-If swallowing problems make it hard to eat a nutritious diet, it may be necessary to receive food through a tube (usually using a tube that passes through the nose into the stomach) until swallowing becomes easier.
+If swallowing problems make it hard to eat a nutritious diet, it may be necessary to receive food and/or liquids through a tube that passes through the nose or wall of the gut into the stomach until swallowing becomes easier.

 Depending on the severity and cause of swallowing problems, certain approaches may work better for some people than for others.
 Try different types of food and ways of eating until you find what works best, while remembering the goal to eat a nutritious diet that has enough calories, protein, and vitamins and minerals.
 Here are some more tips.